Slowpool/earking_out/README.md

 P.S. points 2 and 3 are made-up-by-me terms actually, cuz dunno how to correctly name these actions/phenomena - there're no any definitions for them in natural english language (neither in russian though). so they are kind of not obvious without definition.

+domains/subdomain:
+1. Training ear for music
+   a) ear training via exercises
+   b) statistics dashboard

+P.S. yep, the sole domain cuz i ain't gonna difficulty (the ending is pronounced like in simplify) things with separating it in two different domains (the training itself and statistics)